If you’ve ever browsed around the mechanical keyboard community, you’ve certainly run into some keyboards, unlike anything you’ve ever seen before.

 For some, the biggest advantage is the increased ergonomics that come with a shorter keyboard.
 Having your “mouse-hand” move less when shifting between keyboard and mouse keeps your body in a better, more ergonomic position.

 One final reason many people give for preferring a mini mechanical keyboard is the space-savings on your desk.
-60% keyboards give a very minimalist feel and look of not using more space than in necessary which is an aesthetic that some people love.
+60% keyboards give a very minimalist feel and look of not using more space than is necessary which is an aesthetic that some people love.
 Most mini keyboards come with a simple design that goes with its compact design.

 Disadvantages of Mini Mechanical Keyboards